Staff COVID-Proofing Initiative FAQs

-We do have a number of churches who are already registered for summer 2021.
+We have many churches who are already registered for summer 2022.
 We also have been in communication with our churches through a survey and other means to help determine where they are in their summer planning process and what their factors for consideration before committing to a summer mission trip.

 Travel to RAMP and to your assigned community for the summer will be required.
 If travel is a concern for you, talk to us through the hiring process about what you would be comfortable with and we can explore potential ways to accommodate.

 During the interview process, we will talk with you about the community placement process.
 As YouthWorks continues to assess covid-proofing safety measures for staff, we may consider new options of community placement.
 If you have specific concerns, feel free to bring them up during the interview process and we can discuss options further.

 YouthWorks has been working on “COVID-proofing” our summer and are looking at every aspect of our programming to make sure they’re safe.
 COVID-proofing is an action that we all take together as staff, participants and community members to make YouthWorks trips safe.
 While this FAQ is specifically for staff, know that we’ve done our best to set expectations for churches via this page as well and will continue to add FAQs as they arise.

 If answers cannot be found here, questions can be e-mailed to firstname.lastname@example.org (with the subject “Summer Staff Parent Questions”), and someone will respond within 72 hours.
 If you’re a hired 2022 summer staff, you can find additional answers to their questions on the Training Tab of their Dashboard or email us as well.